wso2/docs-ob-toolkit-cds/en/docs/get-started/configure-sms-otp-authenticator.md

 3. Scroll down and click **Update**.

     !!! tip "More on Login Information..."
          In the authentication flow, if you log in as an admin user, it will prompt for the mobile number in the first attempt to log in.
 The Mobile number should be given in the format of the following example - 94714564567.

     !!!note
         Test  scenarios can include attempting to log in using invalid usernames more than the allowed number of times, attempting invalid OTPs more than the allowed number of times, etc.

-Open `<IS_HOME>/repository/conf/deployment.toml` file and configure the authenticator configs as follows.

-     ```
-     [authentication.custom_authenticator]
-     name = "OBIdentifierExecutor"
-     ```